Will I Lose My Disability Benefits if I Move to a Different State?

 Moving to Another State Can Affect the SSI Income Limit

-SSI income limit in states without supplements.
-If your state has no supplementary payment, the SSI income limit is $943 per month (in 2024).
+• SSI income limit in states without supplements.
+If your state has no supplementary payment, the SSI income limit is $994 per month (in 2026).
 But not all income is counted, so you can actually earn more income than that and still receive SSI.
-(For more information, see our article on countable income for SSI.)
+(For more details, see our article on countable income for SSI.)

-SSI income limit in states that pay supplements.
-In states that make the extra monthly payment to SSI recipients, the monthly income limit is usually higher than the federal limit of $943 because the state supplement is added on—assuming you're eligible for the supplement.
+• SSI income limit in states that pay supplements.
+In states that make the extra monthly payment to SSI recipients, the monthly income limit is usually higher than the federal limit of $994 because the state supplement is added on (assuming you're eligible for the supplement).

-Changes to Your Living Situation Can Affect Your SSI Benefits
+Changes to Your Living Situation Can Also Affect Your SSI Benefits

-Keep in mind that your SSI benefit amount might go up or down if your living situation changes.
-For example, if you're moving in with family members who'll be paying for your food or shelter, your SSI benefits will be reduced.
+Keep in mind that your SSI benefit amount might also go up or down if your living situation changes.
+For example, if you’re moving in with family members who’ll be paying for your shelter, your SSI benefits will be reduced.

-Social Security will consider your family's contributions to your food or shelter expenses as "in-kind income and support."
+Social Security will consider your family’s contributions to your housing expenses as "in-kind income and support."
 For this reason, you're required to report all changes in your living situation to Social Security.
 You must report changes in address and living situation within 10 days of the month after which the change occurred.

 How to Transfer Disability Benefits to Another State

-Update your banking information.
-If you receive disability payments by direct deposit, you'll need to give Social Security your new banking information.
-Don't delay this important step since it might take a while for Social Security to verify your new bank account and begin depositing your payments there.
+If you receive your payments (whether SSDI or SSI) by direct deposit, don’t forget to update your banking information as well.
+You’ll want to do this as soon as possible since it might take awhile for Social Security to verify your new bank account and begin depositing your payments there.

 Can You Move Out of State While on Long-Term Disability?

 The simple answer is yes.
-Where you live shouldn't affect your long-term disability (LTD) benefits because LTD is insurance that you and/or your employer have purchased.
+Where you live shouldn’t affect your long-term disability (LTD) benefits because LTD is private insurance that you or your employer have purchased.
 For instance, you might need to move to another state to stay with relatives while you recover from a serious injury or illness.

 To keep getting your LTD benefits in your new state of residence, you’ll need to do all of the following: